elenderg/PAL-1000/instruções de compilação.md

 6. Now it's time to geld our boy, so he can grow a new pair, bit by bit.
 In the Compiler file, use the Select All command followed by the Comment command (`CTRL-T`) to "_comment out_" the whole file.
 All the text will turn a delightful shade of blue.

 The CAL's son will no longer compile or run because certain types and routines that are defined in the compiler file are referenced elsewhere in the program.
 So we have to put those things back.
-And while we're doing that, we're going to put most of the compiler's "_infrastructure_" and "_testing_" routines back as well.
+And while we're doing that, we're going to put most of the compiler's "_infrastructure_" and "testing_" routines back as well.

 You can use the usual "_find_" procedure (`CTRL-HOME`, `CTRL-F`, start typing) to locate the stuff we need to put back, drag down the left edge of the work area to select the text, then use the Uncomment command (or `CTRL-U`) to do the deed.
 You should read over everything we put back, and ask questions about anything that you don't understand.